Bed: Bed sizes

 Bed sizes vary considerably around the world, with most countries having their own standards and terminology.

 Notable examples

 One of the largest beds in the world is the Great Bed of Ware, made in about 1580.
 It is 3.26 m wide, 3.38 m long.
 The bed is mentioned by Shakespeare in Twelfth Night.
 It is now in the Victoria and Albert Museum (V&A) in London.
 Another bed in the V&A is the Golden Bed created by William Burges in 1879.

-In 1882, an Indian Maharajah had a bed made of solid silver.
-At each corner of the bed there was a life-sized statue of a naked woman holding a fan.
-When the Maharajah lay on the bed, his weight started a mechanism that made the women wave their fans.
+In 1882, Nawab of Bahawalpur Sadiq Muhammad Khan Abassi IV had a bed made of dark wood ornamented with 290 kg of sterling silver.
+At each corner of the bed there was a life-sized bronze statue of a naked woman holding a fan.
+When the Nawab lay on the bed, his weight started a mechanism that made the women wave their fans and started a music box playing selections from Gounod's Faust.

 In 1865, a convertible bed in the form of an upright piano was available, which could provide home entertainment while saving space.